 About design parts

-To represent how a project/stream is organized, both from a management and technical perspective, Dimensions CM models the system as logical structure of design parts.
+To represent how a project/stream is organized from both the management and technical perspectives, Dimensions CM models the system as a logical structure of design parts.

 Design parts overview